INTREN: ADVOCATES FOR A MORE DIVERSE WORKFORCE

 - Diversity: We recognize all ways in which people differ as a critical component for a growing business.

-- Equality: We practice fair treatment, access, opportunity and advancement for all people.
+- Equity: We practice fair treatment, access, opportunity and advancement for all people.

 - Inclusion: We create environments in which people feel welcomed, respected, supported and valued.